tatimilpo/MobilityDB-JDBC/README.md

     gradlew.bat test

 ### Code Analysis
-To run the code analysis is required to have a project configured on Sonaqube and then execute the command:
+To run the code analysis it is required to have a project configured on Sonarqube and then execute the command:

 On Linux: